-Wade’s RBI single in 9th lifts Giants over Padres 6-5
+“Late Night Lamonte” lifts Giants over Padres 6-5

+SAN DIEGO (AP) — “Late Night LaMonte” struck again for the San Francisco Giants.

-SAN DIEGO (AP) — LaMonte Wade Jr. singled over leaping All-Star shortstop Fernando Tatis Jr. in the ninth inning to bring in the go-ahead run and the San Francisco Giants beat the staggering San Diego Padres 6-5 Tuesday night to keep a one-game lead in the NL West.
+LaMonte Wade Jr. singled over leaping All-Star shortstop Fernando Tatis Jr. in the ninth inning to bring in the go-ahead run and the Giants beat the staggering San Diego Padres 6-5 Tuesday night to keep a one-game lead in the NL West.

+It was the fifth time since the All-Star break that Wade delivered a tying or go-ahead hit in the ninth.

+“Late Night LaMonte, that’s what everybody’s been calling him,” said starter Kevin Gausman, who watched from the clubhouse after lasting just four innings.
+“It seems like he always comes up in a big situation and has a good-quality at-bat and puts the ball in play and has been a huge part of what we’ve done this year.
+You can’t speak enough about how well he’s been able to play this year in so many different spots.”

-Wade’s hit was the third straight one-out single off Mark Melancon (4-3) and brought in Brandon Belt.
+Wade’s hit was the third straight one-out single off Mark Melancon (4-3) and brought in Brandon Belt from second ahead of the throw from left-fielder Tommy Pham.
 Melancon, who leads baseball with 37 saves, started the ninth with the score tied at 5.

 The Giants stayed ahead of the Dodgers in the division race after Los Angeles beat Colorado 5-4.